Mainakdeb/amfoss-tasks/README.md

   * Stumbled upon the Tesseract OCR engine.
   * Learnt about the eval() function which evaluates math expressions.
 ***
+## Task 9

+  ### Hurdles Faced:

+  * Had to learn HTML from scratch.
+  * Inserting links and images was a pain for me.

+  ### Things I learned:

+  * Web is not my cup of tea.
+  * I discovered this amazing website called w3chools which basically got me through the whole task.
+***

 ## Task 11: